-Bulkheads of galleys, paint stores, lamp rooms, boatswain's stores when adjacent accommodation spaces and emergency generator rooms, if any, are to be of steel or equivalent material.
-The face of these bulkheads external to such spaces (and also the internal spaces containing for emergency generators or similar) is, as a rule, be to bare or lined with non-combustible material; it may, however, be lined with combustible material provided that the plate is insulated in such a way as to obtain an "A-60" class bulkhead.
+Bulkheads of galleys, paint stores, lamp rooms, boatswain's stores when adjacent to accommodation spaces and emergency generator rooms, if any, are to be of steel or equivalent material.
+The face of these bulkheads external to such spaces (and also the internal face for spaces containing emergency generators or similar) is, as a rule, be to bare or lined with non-combustible material; it may, however, be lined with combustible material provided that the plate is insulated in such a way as to obtain an "A-60" class bulkhead.